duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 The first step would be to complete the search for an untangled representation and then try using it to train the RL agent.
 One way to go would be to start with a model taking 64*64 images as it seemed like the most promising run of VAE, and then, maybe

-Depending on the performance of the agent, it could also be interesting to investigate the reward function.
+Depending on the performance of the agent, it could also be interesting to investigate reward shaping and other RL learning techniques like Rainbow DQN, TD3, and SAC.

-&lt;div id="./bibliography.bib"&gt;&lt;/div&gt;
+<div id="./bibliography.bib"></div>